emintatar/CarRental/README.md

     - Car name must be a minimum of 2 characters

     - The car daily price must be greater than 0.

+## STAGE 3

+### - Create a Core layer in your CarRental Project.

+### - Create and add your IEntity, IDto, IEntityRepository, EfEntityRepositoryBase files as in the 9th day lesson.

+### - Prepare all CRUD operations for your Car, Brand, Color classes.

+### - Test all your CRUD operations for Car, Brand, Model objects in Console.
+GetAll, GetById, Insert, Update, Delete.

+### - List the cars with the following information.
+CarName, BrandName, ColorName, DailyPrice.
+(Hint: Create IDto and write join to 3 tables)